 To identify and prioritize material issues, ExxonMobil engaged external stakeholders and, also, ExxonMobil business line representatives through feedback sessions.

-In its 2015 Corporate Citizenship Report ExxonMobil reports that it took the following actions for ensuring employee health and wellness:
+In its 2015 Corporate Citizenship Report ExxonMobil reports that it took the following actions for promoting employee health and wellness:

 - Identifying and evaluating occupational health risks

 - To identify and evaluate occupational health risks ExxonMobil conducts health hazard exposure assessments, relating to field work activities.
 Industrial hygiene professionals carry out these assessments, using a global, all-inclusive approach.